groupgets/kimchi-boot-files/readme.md

 * Starting fastboot via UART

-    If you have a serial connection, you can press Ctrl-C at boot and then at the u-boot prompt run:
+    If you have a serial connection, you can press Ctrl-C while u-boot is loading to interrupt the normal boot process and then run:

     ```
     fastboot usb 0